Double Headed Hawk Moth

 The Caterpillar presents a puzzle : deciding which end is the head.

 Its real head is an orange conical structure, but on its tail are two large raised black knobs.
-These look like a pair of large eyes, so that an observer or predator finds it difficult to determine which end is actually the head, hence its common name.
+These look like a pair of large eyes, so that an observer (or presumably predator) finds it difficult to determine which end is actually the head, hence its common name.

 The adult moth is yellow and brown with broad wavy markings, and is large, with a wingspan of about 13 cms.